EXIN BCS Professional Certificate in Agile Business Analysis (BAPROABA) Exam Syllabus

 • identifying and documenting user roles

-• personas and extreme characters
+• analyzing personas and misuse characters

-3. User stories
+4. User stories

 • INVEST